We may earn money or products from the companies mentioned in this post.

 - 10. Remote

 Upwork is easily the most popular site for online jobs, known to cater to long-term contract options.

 A trusted platform by companies such as Airbnb, GE, and Microsoft and other US companies that offer remote work options, Upwork offers jobs ranging from longer-term contracts or short-term ones’ tasks such as creating a logo).

 The process is pretty straightforward: a company posts a project, then freelancers can just apply.

 At Upwork, employers, and freelancers connect through its online chat and video call system, so that they’re both clear on the task that’s assigned.

-Larger specialized and complex projects – from web, mobile and software development to design and creative; writing; sales and marketing; admin support; customer service; and more.
+Larger specialized and complex projects – from the web, mobile, and software development to design and creative; writing; sales and marketing; admin support; customer service; and virtual assistant jobs.

 Depends on the project or budget of the client, then Upwork takes 20% from what you earn